 Her amazing body has enabled her to really push boundaries along with her intelligence and strength of mind, which has allowed her to direct her own career, an unusual position for a dancer in a world where artistic directors and choreographers generally make the rules!
 Here is Sarah Crompton’s article on Guillem in June 2015, following the announcement of her retirement.

 Next on my list is another amazing Russian dancer, Semyon Chudin, currently dancing with the Bolshoi Ballet.
 He has the most exquisite lines and dances so cleanly and consistently.
-Here is his biography from the Bolshoi’s website and below is a YouTube film showing part of the Swan Lake pas de deux:
+Below is a YouTube film showing part of the Swan Lake pas de deux:

 He is an inspiration to watch.
 I saw him close up when he performed with Ekaterina Krysanova in the Sleeping Beauty pas de deux in the closing gala of the Tanzolymp 2015 competition which I performed in.
 I also met him after his performance in Lady of the Camellias in 2015.